Voytovic/goit-js-hw-04/README.md

-# goit-js-hw-03
+# goit-js-hw-04

-This is my third JS homework.
+This is my forth JS homework.